opnsense/docs/source/manual/how-tos/shaper.rst

 Setup Traffic Shaping
 =====================

-For this how-to we will look into these scenario's:
+For this how-to we will look into these scenarios:

 #.
 Reserve dedicated bandwidth for a realtime traffic such as (hosted) Voice Over IP (VOIP) server.
 #.
 Share internet bandwidth amongst users evenly